nathanaelbosch/GO_DILab/README.md

-# GO_DILab
+# A machine learning how to play GO
-A machine learning how to play GO - DataInnovation-Lab - WS20172018
+DataInnovation-Lab - WS20172018